IzKuip/EggStore-Backend/README.md

-# Cortex-API-v1.5
+# Eggstore-Backend
- Cortex Server API version 1.5
+ The Reggistry backend API.